Chart Color Schemes

 Baldivis - South was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Baldivis-South, surveyed in June 2016, showed higher cultural diversity than most local areas.
-11.0% spoke a language other than English at home, and 33.7% were born overseas.
-Christianity was the dominant religion, with 41.7%.
+Baldivis-South, surveyed from June 2016 to May 2017, had a higher cultural diversity than most local areas.
+It recorded 11.0% of its population speaking languages other than English at home and 33.7% born overseas.
+Christianity was the predominant religion, comprising 41.7%.

 Frequently Asked Questions - Diversity